 Let it dry for 30 minutes to an hour before moving it.
 Even paint that dries quickly still needs to cure in order to resist dings and scratches.
 Make sure your newly painted master piece stays out of harm’s way.

 Once the paint is completely dry, add your “marble” top.
 Tada!

 Isn’t this is a pretty simple way to turn a so-so run of the mill Ikea table into something with a glam personality?
 Honestly, I couldn’t be any happier with it!

-Have I inspired you to try your hand at making over your own table?
+Have you to tried your hand at making over furniture?
 I sure hope so!
 Do share the finished project, if you do!
 I can’t wait to see!
-I already have several other ideas for gold and marble projects that I cannot wait to share with you!
+I already have several other ideas for gold and/or marble projects that I cannot wait to share with you!